anandology/ideas/README.md

-# ideas
+# Compass

-Proposals for various project ideas to work on at Pipal Academy.
+Compass is the repository for discussing proposals for new projects and major features to the existing projects at Pipal Academy.

+While this is primarily intended for the developers of Pipal Academy, our work is open and anyone is welcome to participate in the discussions and provide inputs.

 ## Overview

+This repository will have all the proposals, each one as markdown file.

+The proposal file will be names as `PXX.md`, where `XX` is the two digit number for the proposal.

-Loosely modelled around the Python's PEP.
-Each proposal to implement a new project or make sustantial changes to any existing project are listed here.
+The processes is loosely modelled around the Python's PEP.

-Process:
+If you have a new proposal:

 1. Create a github issue with the initial proposal
 2. discuss with others in the issue
-3. once there is concensus and the details are ironed out, add it as a idea
+3. once there is concensus and the details are ironed out, add it as a proposal

-## Open Issues

-- The name _ideas_ doesn't sound that appropriate.
-What could be a better one?
+The `index.md` file will containe a list of all the proposals as a table.